 It’s always a good idea to start in the morning with sightseeing, especially in a place like Lima.
 There are several options for how to get around the city including public transportation or cab rides.
 The streets can get crowded quickly and so can many of the points of interest.
 Getting there early will ensure you can truly enjoy the experience.

-It is recommended to take a micro, which is a very small vehicle, mostly private, that will quickly take you from place A to place B. Micros are very popular and affordable hence there is no need to negotiate the price (in most cases) before you jump into it.
-It is estimated that there are over 60K micros in Lima so you shouldn’t have a problem finding one. 🙂
+It is recommended to take a micro, which is a very small vehicle that will quickly take you from place A to place B. Micros are very popular and affordable hence there is no need to negotiate the price (in most cases) before you jump into it.
+It is estimated that there are over 60K micros in Lima so you shouldn’t have a problem finding one.

 If you prefer, you can also take a local bus or if you want to be more modern, enjoy the metro.
 Yes, that’s right!
 Lima has a pretty well-developed metro that has been up and running since 2011.
-Its main line has 16 stations 22 km long and there are several more lines under construction so this city’s metro system is growing fast!
+Its main line has 16 stations and is 22 km long; currently there are several more lines under construction so this city’s metro system is growing fast!

 Once you’ve got your transport figured out, it’s time to start sightseeing in the city!
 Get a bottle of water, pack some snacks and grab a local map – we’re about to experience one of the most fascinating and historical cities in South America!

 The first place you should stop by is Plaza Mayor.
 This plaza is considered the “birthplace of Lima” and it is a large courtyard located in the historical center.
 Surrounding the plaza are all important buildings such as the Government Palace, the Municipal Palace, as well as various shops and restaurants.